calebwagner/counter-app/README.md

-## Course project using react and bootstrap
+## Project using react and bootstrap

 ### `https://codewithmosh.com/p/mastering-react`